akcoder/LaserPi/README.md

 I have, many times and I have to pause my machine and unplug the air assist.

 ## How does it work?
-The brains of the operation is a Raspbery Pi with the code being Python using the QT GUI framework.
+The brains of the operation is a Raspberry Pi with the code being Python using the QT GUI framework.
 Data is acquired from the sensors, and GPIO pins on the Pi, and decisions are made.

 ###Sensors